pitt-crc/jupyterhub-docker/README.md

       - DOCKER_NETWORK_NAME is the name of the Docker network used by the services; normally, this network gets an automatic name from Docker Compose, but the Hub needs to know this name to connect the single-user servers to it.
       - DOCKER_NOTEBOOK_DIR is the directory inside the single-user server containers where the user's home directory will be mounted.
       - HUB_IP is the IP address of the Hub service within the docker network.
 By using the container_name Compose directive, we can set an alias for the IP, and use the same for HUB_IP.
+      - LDAP_SERVER is the IP address of the LDAP server needed for the LDAP authentication.
+      - LDAP_BIND_DN_TEMPLATE is the LDAP bind DN template needed for the LDAP authentication.
     - Set the restart policy to always, so that the Hub container will be restarted automatically if it crashes.
     - Set the network name to the same name as the one used in the Hub configuration env variable above.
   - JupyterLab configuration: